lucidrains/PaLM-rlhf-pytorch/README.md

 ## PaLM + RLHF - Pytorch (wip)

 Implementation of RLHF (Reinforcement Learning with Human Feedback) on top of the PaLM architecture.
-Maybe I'll add retrieval functionality too, à la <a href="https://github.com/lucidrains/RETRO-pytorch">RETRO</a>

 If you are interested in replicating something like ChatGPT out in the open, please consider joining <a href="https://discord.gg/xBPBXfcFHd">Laion <img alt="Join us on Discord" src="https://img.shields.io/discord/823813159592001537?color=5865F2&logo=discord&logoColor=white"></a>